Going into business

-Sole trader.
-This lets you run your own business without any other owners.
-As a sole trader your business and tax affairs are likely to be less complicated and you can still do things like hire employees and enter into other contracts.
-However, you’ll also be solely responsible for any of the business’s debts, which means if times get tough you may have to sell or mortgage your assets just to pay back money owed.
+Sole trader: This lets you run your own business without any other owners.
+As a sole trader, your business and tax affairs are likely to be less complicated and you can still do things like hire employees and enter into other contracts.
+However, you’ll also be solely responsible for any of the business’ debts.

-Partnership.
-If you go into partnership with another owner or owners, you can choose to make your relationship informal (in which case you’ll automatically be equal owners) or formal (which lets you split ownership any way you want).
-Any of the business’s liabilities fall on all partners so if one absconds or dies, you’ll be responsible for their share of the partnership debts.
-A formal partnership needs to meet a number of legal requirements, including the regulations set out in the Partnership Act.
+Partnership: If you go into partnership with another owner or owners, you can choose to make your relationship informal (in which case you’ll automatically be equal owners) or formal (which lets you split ownership any way you want).
+Each of the business’ liabilities fall on all partners so if one absconds or dies, the others will be responsible for that partner’s share of the partnership debts.
+A formal partnership needs to meet a number of legal requirements, including the regulations set out in the Partnership Act 1892 (NSW).
 Your solicitor will make sure your partnership agreement covers what it needs to.

-Limited Liability Company.
-When you form a company, you can become a director, employee and shareholder.
+Limited Liability Company: When you form a company to own and operate the business, you can become a director, employee and shareholder.
 Shareholders have only limited liability and you can include as many as you like.
-As a director you’ll need to comply with the duties and responsibilities set out in the Corporations Act.
-You’ll also have responsibilities when it comes to tax, record-keeping and reporting.
+As a director you’ll need to comply with the duties and responsibilities set out in the Corporations Act 2001 (Cth).
+You’ll also have responsibilities when it comes to tax, record-keeping and reporting by the company.